andrewsolis/cs401/docs/unit08/intro_html.rst

 4. ``styles`` **folder** - Folder containing *CSS* code to style our website.
 Contained within the ``sitename`` folder.
 5. ``scripts`` **folder** - Contains *Javascript* code for our website.
 Contained within the ``sitename`` folder.

-Create a folder named ``chaminadesite``.
+Create a folder named ``newsite``.
 Then within that folder create the three previously mentioned folders.
-Also copy the ``index.html`` from the git repo `here <https://raw.githubusercontent.com/andrewsolis/cs401/refs/heads/main/docs/unit08/resources/indexl.html>`_ and place it into the folder.
+Also copy the ``index.html`` from the git repo `here <https://raw.githubusercontent.com/andrewsolis/cs401/refs/heads/main/docs/unit08/resources/index.html>`_ and place it into the folder.
 Once completed your stucture should look similar to the one shown below:

 .. code-block:: console

-    [terminal]$ cd chaminadesite
+    [terminal]$ cd newsite
     [terminal]$ ls
     images index.html scripts styles